Krawuul/Krawuul/README.md

 # Welcome to Krawuul's Github! 👋

 Hey! i'm Tom, a student developer at Créajeux Nîmes.
-I'm heading for my last formation year.
+I'm heading into my last formation year.
-Here is some project i've worked on, feel free to watch or try them! 😃
+Here are some projects i've worked on, feel free to check them out! 😃

 ## - From The Stars -
 ## - Deeper in my mind -